erickque/sudoku-solver/README.md

 python3 main.py
 ```

-A webcam capture window open.
+A webcam capture window will open.
 Place the sudoku puzzle in front of the camera and try to have it fill most of the window.
 Press the spacebar to take a picture.
 A window containing the solution will then appear.
 Press esc to quit.

 ## Example
 ![Input](images/capture1.png)